 “But I can rent a bike in Amsterdam!” you may protest.
 Nah.
 This saves you the effort of getting a bike on the train, which A) costs more than a train ticket for your body itself and B) is a pain in the ass.
 Don’t bother.
 It’s better to rent in Haarlem.

 Once you exit the Haarlem train station on the city center side (there will be lots of buses), walk beyond where the buses are gathered until you hit another small street running parallel to the station.
 Rent a Bike Haarlem is on that street–look for the black and yellow logo.
 Renting a bike there is €10 for a full day or €6 for a half day.
 Sometimes they’re nice and hand out maps.

 Bike etiquette in the Netherlands is a whole separate story that I won’t delve into too much (MISSION: TULIPS), but here’s a quick list of commandments:

 The 5 commandments of biking in the Netherlands

 - Only cycle on the right side of the road.

 - Don’t cycle on sidewalks–only bike paths.

-- Thou shalt ALWAYS lock your bike when unattended.
+- ALWAYS lock your bike when unattended.
 Preferably to something.

-- Thou shalt ding your bell when passing people, and move to the side when bells ding for thee.
+- Ding your bell when passing people, and move to the side when bells ding for thee.

 - Ignore Dutch people shouting about how much you suck balls at cycling.

 Basically, what you’ll be doing is following a canal called the Leidsevaart all the way down through tulip country, towards a town called Lisse.
 You’ll pass through towns called Heemstede and Hillegom along the way.
 The ride can take anywhere from 45 minutes to 3 hours, depending on how lazily you cycle.
 See map below for more information.

 Just cycle along the waterway/head straight as an arrow (as much as possible) until you hit… the tulips!
 You’ll know when you’re there, I promise.